kumuluz/kumuluzee/README.md

 KumuluzEE allows you to quickly and efficiently bootstrap a Java EE application using just the components that you need so that your app remains light and fast.
-We will be using Maven to create a sample app as that is our system of choice, however if you prefer Gradle or some other Java build/dependency system you can use that as well.
-Please refer to the full documentation to learn more.
+We will be using Maven to create a sample app as that is our system of choice.

 ### Create the project